ThinkPad: Operating systems

 The ThinkPad has shipped with Microsoft Windows from its inception until the present day.
 Alongside IBM PC DOS, Windows 3.1x was the default operating system on the original ThinkPad 700.

 IBM and Microsoft's joint operating system, known as Operating System/2 (OS/2), although not as popular, was also made available as an option from the ThinkPad 700 in 1992, and was officially supported until the T43 in 2005.

 The ThinkPad Power series line, sold from 1994 through 1998, was available with AIX and Solaris operating systems.

 IBM took its first steps toward ThinkPads with an alternative operating system, when they quietly certified the 390 model for SUSE Linux in November 1998.
 The company released its first Linux-based unit with the ThinkPad A20m in July 2000.
 This model, along with the closely-released A21m, T21, and T22 models, came preinstalled with Caldera OpenLinux.
+On September 24, 2001, the ThinkPads were substantially refreshed in time for the release of Microsoft's then-new Windows XP operating system, featuring new models such as the R, G, and Z series while updating preexisting ones such as the i, A, T and X series.
 IBM shifted away from preinstalled Linux on the ThinkPad after 2002, but continued to support other distributions such as Red Hat Linux, SUSE Linux Enterprise, and Turbolinux using customer installations on A30, A30p, A31p models.
 This continued through the Lenovo transition with the T60p, until September 2007.

 The following year, ThinkPads began shipping with Linux again, when the R61 and T61 were released with SUSE Linux Enterprise as an option.
 This was short-lived, as Lenovo discontinued that practice in 2009.
 ThinkPad hardware continued to be certified for Linux.

 In 2020, Lenovo shifted into much heavier support of Linux when they announced the ThinkPad X1 Carbon Gen 8, the P1 Gen 2, and the P53 would come with Fedora Linux as an option.
 This was the first time that Fedora Linux was made available as a preinstalled option from a major hardware vendor.
 Following that, Lenovo then began making Ubuntu available as a preinstalled option across nearly thirty different notebook and desktop models, and Fedora Linux on all of its P series lineup.

 A small number of ThinkPads, such as the C14, are preinstalled with Google's ChromeOS, and are essentially ThinkPad-branded Chromebooks.
 On these devices, ChromeOS is the only officially supported operating system where installation of Windows and other operating systems requires putting the device into developer mode, as is the case with other Chromebooks.